lidofinance/depositor-bot/README.md

 ## Depositor bot
-Bot that will deposit 150 wei if Lido contract is active and has less than MIN_BUFFERED_ETHER in buffer.
+Bot that will deposit 150 wei while gas price is low.

 ## How to install